 The Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Educational Objectives

 Program Educational Objectives (PEOs) describe the attributes that we desire our graduates to possess 3 to 5 years after graduation.
 The BS degree program in Electrical Engineering Technology will prepare graduates with the technical and managerial skills necessary to enter careers in the design, application, installation, manufacturing, operation and/or maintenance of electrical/electronic(s) systems.
 Graduates are well prepared for development and implementation of electrical/electronic(s) systems.

-- Graduates of the program will be well prepared for their first position in the field.
+- Graduates of the program will be well prepared for their first position in their field of study.

-- Graduates of the program will be successfully employed in a degree related or pursing an additional degree.
+- Graduates of the program will be successfully employed in a degree related job or pursing an additional degree.

-- Employers will be satisfied with the performance of the program graduates, skills including: Effective teamwork and communication in a professional environment, and professional ethics.
+- Employers will be satisfied with the performance of the program graduates' skills including: professional ethics and effective teamwork and communication in a global professional environment.

-- Graduates of the program will be satisfied with their education and show ability to continuously improve their skills and professionally adapt to changes in the field.
+- Graduates of the program will be satisfied with their education and show the ability to continuously improve their skills and professionally adapt to changes in the field.